-The original Friday the 13th is definitely a classic horror movie, and arguably one of the best slasher films ever made — and they did it all with a budget of less than $600,000.
+The original "Friday the 13th" is definitely a classic horror movie and arguably one of the best slasher films ever made — and they did it all with a budget of less than $600,000.
 The gory slaughter-fest hit nearly $60 million at the box office and turned into an extremely successful franchise.
-Now, there are 11 Friday the 13th movies, including Freddy vs Jason, which combines this franchise with Nightmare on Elm Street’s Freddy Kruger.
+Now, there are loads of Friday the 13th movies, including "Freddy vs. Jason," which combines this franchise with "Nightmare on Elm Street"’s Freddy Kruger.

 The movie was written and directed by Victor Miller and was his highest-grossing movie of all time.
-Miller is still writing screenplays today and has a horror film called Eden Falls that’s coming out later this year.
+Miller is still writing screenplays today and has a horror film called "Eden Falls."
 Although he didn’t write the scripts for any of the movies that came after the first, he’s still responsible for creating a cult classic.

 28 Days Later

-Budget: $6.6M 28 Days Later has made it on to pretty much every list of the best zombie movies of all time.
+"28 Days Later" has made it on to pretty much every list of the best zombie movies of all time.
 It’s got a little bit of everything, along with some great acting (and action).
 It was filmed in 2002 and made in London with a budget of $6.6 million.
 Cillian Murphy stars as Jim and delivers a powerful performance alongside talented co-stars such as Naomie Harris and Megan Burns.

 The film, which was written by Alex Garland, infuses classic zombie virus outbreak dread with a more modern spin on how the fight for survival plays out.
-Garland credits George Romero’s Night of The Living Dead as one of the main sources of inspiration for his own film, which brought in over $80 million in profit.
+Garland credits George Romero’s "Night of The Living Dead" as one of the main sources of inspiration for his own film, which brought in over $80 million in profit.

-Napoleon Dynamite is about an incredibly awkward teenage boy who lives with his grandma in Idaho.
+"Napoleon Dynamite" is about an incredibly awkward teenage boy who lives with his grandma in Idaho.
 Jason Heder, who plays the title role, was only originally paid $1,000 to star in the comedy, which ended up grossing nearly $45 million in theatres.
 Heder, of course, renegotiated his contract and was able to get a percentage of proceeds after the film skyrocketed.

 The movie was entirely filmed in Idaho and released at Sundance in 2004.
 It was received so well by audiences that it almost made the top 10 on Bravo’s list of the top 100 funniest movies of all time.
 Jared Hess, who both co-wrote and directed the film, probably didn’t imagine the enormous amount of success this strange little movie would see.

-$11 million may seem like an insanely high amount of money, and it is on the high end of this list, but when you compare it to the $775 million profit Star Wars made — you can see why it made our list!
+$11 million may seem like an insanely high amount of money, and it is on the high end of this list, but when you compare it to the $775 million profit "Star Wars" made — you can see why it made our list!
 George Lucas had his own production company at the time he put his masterpiece together, and after this film came out, his company (Lucasfilm) launched straight to success.
-Before E.T hit theaters, Star Wars was the single highest-grossing movie in history.
+Before "E.T." hit theaters, "Star Wars" was the single highest-grossing movie in history.

 The Hills Have Eyes

-It should come as no surprise that the 1977 cult classic The Hills Have Eyes made it on to this list.
+It should come as no surprise that the 1977 cult classic "The Hills Have Eyes" made it onto this list.
 After all, it was directed by the king of horror himself, Wes Craven.
-This film came out before his Nightmare on Elm Street Days, so he didn’t have quite the amount of funding that was available for those films.
-However, since Last House on the Left was such a success, one investor stepped in and offered up $230,000 for the film’s production.
+This film came out before his "Nightmare on Elm Street Days," so he didn’t have quite the amount of funding that was available for those films.
+However, since "Last House on the Left" was such a success, one investor stepped in and offered up $230,000 for the film’s production.

 The movie was made entirely in the Mojave Desert, using a camper and the open desert as the main locations throughout.
 The film made around $25 million in the box office and spawned a franchise that includes a recent remake of the original that was released in 2009.

-American Graffiti was the 2nd film ever directed by George Lucas.
+"American Graffiti" was the 2nd film ever directed by George Lucas.
 His more recent movies have a considerably larger budget than the $750,000 he could muster up for this one back in 1973.
-Around the same time as this movie came out, he was developing his “space opera”, which of course turned into Lucas’ masterpiece franchise – Star Wars.
+Around the same time as this movie came out, he was developing his “space opera,” which of course turned into Lucas’ masterpiece franchise — "Star Wars."

-American Graffiti ended up making over $110 million, which prompted executives in Hollywood to start paying more attention to the talented upcoming director.
-The film was also nominated for 5 Academy Awards, including Best Picture, but unfortunately ended up losing out to other films around that time, such as The Sting.
+"American Graffiti" ended up making over $110 million, which prompted executives in Hollywood to start paying more attention to the talented upcoming director.
+The film was also nominated for 5 Academy Awards, including Best Picture, but unfortunately ended up losing out to other films around that time, such as "The Sting."

 The Evil Dead

-The Evil Dead is another creepy cult classic that began as a short film back in 1981.
+"The Evil Dead" is another creepy cult classic that began as a short film back in 1981.
 The short film attracted financiers who backed the feature-length version, which ended up pulling in nearly $30 million in the box office — quite a feat for a movie that was made in the early ’80s!
 The king of horror himself, Stephen King, absolutely loved the movie and helped creators land an awesome distribution deal with New Line Cinema.

 The film, which was both written and directed by Sam Raimi, was shot mainly using a cabin deep in the woods in Tennessee.
-It’s been followed up with a few sequels and spinoffs along with the television series, Ash vs The Evil Dead.
+It’s been followed up with a few sequels and spinoffs, along with the television series "Ash vs. The Evil Dead."

-Mad Max is a dystopian thriller from the late 1970s that stars Mel Gibson.
-The movie was filmed for an incredible $300,000 and yet it ended up pulling in around $100 million.
+"Mad Max" is a dystopian thriller from the late 1970s that stars Mel Gibson.
+The movie was filmed for an incredible $300,000, and yet it ended up pulling in around $100 million.
 That’s an impressive number now, much more in 1979.
 The finances were so incredible that the film landed in the Guinness Book of World Records for the best ratio of profit to budget.

-Decades later, Mad Max: Fury Road was produced for a much, much higher budget of $150 million.
+Decades later, "Mad Max: Fury Road" was produced for a much, much higher budget of $150 million.
 It also made even more money than the first, hitting over $350 million in sales at the box office.
-There have been 4 movies in the Mad Max franchise made to date, each of which has made Rotten Tomatoes’ “certified fresh” list.
+There have been more movies in the Mad Max franchise made to date, each of which has made Rotten Tomatoes’ “certified fresh” list.

-Lock, Stock and Two Smoking Barrels
+Lock, Stock, and Two Smoking Barrels

-Lock, Stock and Two Smoking Barrels is a British crime thriller from 1998 directed by the one and only Guy Ritchie.
+"Lock, Stock, and Two Smoking Barrels" is a British crime thriller from 1998 directed by the one and only Guy Ritchie.
 You may know Ritchie’s name from when he was married to Madonna, but he’s also a talented director.
-Lock, Stock and Two Smoking Barrels was his first feature film and wound up launching his career.
+"Lock, Stock, and Two Smoking Barrels" was his first feature film and wound up launching his career.
 But he wasn’t the only one who benefited from the success of the movie.

 Jason Statham acted as “Bacon” in the film, which ended up kickstarting his career as well.
 It had a fairly small budget of just $1.35 million but ended up making nearly $30 million back.
-Now, Ritchie’s filmed such mega-hits as Sherlock Holmes 1 and 2, and Statham has made his way on to the A list, acting in blockbusters like Crank, The Transporter and most recently, The Meg.
+Later, Ritchie’s filmed mega-hits such as "Sherlock Holmes," and Statham has made his way onto the A list, acting in blockbusters like "Crank," "The Transporter," and "The Meg."

-It’s kind of hard to imagine Vince Vaughn starring in a movie with a budget with less than $1 million, but back in the 1990s, he wasn’t exactly the A-lister he is today.
-He and Jon Favreau starred as two wannabe actors in Hollywood trying to live life in the fast lane, after moving to Los Angeles from New York City.
+It’s kind of hard to imagine Vince Vaughn starring in a movie with a budget of less than $1 million, but back in the 1990s, he wasn’t exactly the A-lister he is today.
+He and Jon Favreau starred as two wannabe actors in Hollywood trying to live life in the fast lane after moving to Los Angeles from New York City.
 The dark comedy was filmed with a modest $200,000 budget but ended up making about $25 million at the box office.